LimeFavoredOrange/BeyondLife/README.md

 a
 ```
 Note:
-- If you want to run it on an iOS simulator, you need to install `XCode` first, please refer to this [link]([https://expo.dev/go](https://docs.expo.dev/workflow/ios-simulator/)) for more info.
+- If you want to run it on an iOS simulator, you need to install `XCode` first, please refer to this [link](https://docs.expo.dev/workflow/ios-simulator/) for more info.
-- If you want to run it on an Android simulator, you need to install 'Android Studio' first, please refer to this [link]([https://expo.dev/go](https://docs.expo.dev/workflow/android-studio-emulator/)) for more info.
+- If you want to run it on an Android simulator, you need to install `Android Studio` first, please refer to this [link](https://docs.expo.dev/workflow/android-studio-emulator/) for more info.